Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

-On the other hand, there do exist some incentive-compatible mechanisms which remain robust in the presence of secondary goals.
-One reason why sequential posted-price mechanisms --- where an auctioneer iterates through the agents in order, offering each agent a take-it-or-leave-it price --- are appealing in practice is this type of robustness.
-In particular, in a posted-price mechanism, an agent cannot change the utility of other agents without changing their own outcome (winning or losing the item), and thus cannot optimize for their secondary objective without costing themselves utility.
-Note that posted-price mechanisms are further agnostic to the specific types of secondary goals of the agents: they are robust regardless of whether the agents' secondary goals are altruistic or malicious (or completely arbitrary), and do not require the agents to report their secondary goals up front.
+On the other hand, there do exist some incentive-compatible mechanisms (again, in the classical sense) which remain robust\footnote{ Throughout the paper, we use ``robustness'' to refer to properties that in essence capture some kind of incentive compatibility.
+We leave the term ``(primary) incentive compatibility'' for more specific notions of robustness to avoid ambiguity. } in the presence of secondary goals.
+One reason why sequential posted-price mechanisms --- where an auctioneer iterates through the agents in order, offering each agent a take-it-or-leave-it price --- are appealing in practice is this type of robustness.\footnote{ Although we describe sequential posted-price mechanisms in the common, indirect form, the actual mechanisms that we refer to throughout the paper are the {\em direct implementation} of sequential posted-price mechanisms.
+Such a direct implementation would solicit valuations from all agents, compare these reported valuations with the prices in the same order that the agents are visited, and serve the first agent whose reported valuation is higher than the price. } In particular, in a posted-price mechanism, an agent cannot change the utility of other agents without changing their own outcome (winning or losing the item), and thus cannot optimize their secondary objective without losing primary utility.\footnote{ Here we assume agents always have strict preferences between different alternatives even if they happen to induce the same quasi-linear utility. } Note that posted-price mechanisms are further agnostic to the specific types of secondary goals of the agents: they are robust regardless of whether the agents' secondary goals are altruistic or malicious (or completely arbitrary), and do not require the agents to report their secondary goals upfront.